 For twenty years, my writing energy spilled Christian education curriculum for all ages, fiction, non-fiction and materials for church leaders.
 Meanwhile, I wrote plays and other dramatic material.
 From my chronic illness support group lectures and discussions I gleaned material that became HARPS IN THE WILLOWS: STRENGTHS FOR REINVENTING LIFE.
 About that time I was reinventing my own life due to multiple sclerosis, so the book also came from many adventures in my own experience.

-Work with persons within the disabilities community compelled me to write my first QUICK LOOK FOR VOLUNTEER EMERGENCY RESPONDERS: A GUIDE FOR AIDING PERSONS WITH DISABILITIES, a little book to fit in responders’ pockets or to be visible and quick reference on a teachers desk.
+Work with persons within the disabilities community compelled me to write my first QUICK LOOK FOR VOLUNTEER EMERGENCY RESPONDERS: A GUIDE FOR AIDING PERSONS WITH DISABILITIES, a little book to fit in a responders’ pocket or to be visible and quick reference on a teachers desk.
 Since 2011, it has proven to be a success.
 It works!

 Set with three stories of secrets and romance, THE RELUCTANT IMMIGRANT is now set into a collection, THE LONG ROAD HOME ROMANCE COLLECTION, with three books by Judi Ann Ehresman.
-Immigrants to the western United States face common hardships, but their personal adaptations are as varied as the landscape.
+Immigrants to the western United States faced common hardships, but their personal adaptations are as varied as the landscape.